brianmakesthings/brianmakesthings.github.io/_posts/2024-05-30-quantifying-achievements.md

 ### Software Metrics

-Two key ways to gather these software metrics are observability tools and benchmarks.
+Two key ways to gather software metrics are observability tools and benchmarks.

 Usually when I think of quantifiable software achievements, I think of things like speeding up the response time of an endpoint or reducing the number errors within the system (similar to the [RED metrics](https://grafana.com/blog/2018/08/02/the-red-method-how-to-instrument-your-services/) for system observability).